sheng1111/WorkTrackr/readme.md

 # WorkTrackr

-Aims to keep track of daily tasks and activities, this project is developed to create a to-do list and to familiarize myself with Python Flask deployment.
+I want to keep track of what I do every day, so I plan to create a to-do list app to familiarize myself with and learn how to deploy Python Flask applications and use Git.

 ## Installation